 My Prayer for You:

-Lord Jesus, help us to abandon our pre-conceived ideas about growing older.
-Useability has nothing to do with age, but everything to do with Your plan and purpose for all of us.
+Lord Jesus, help us to abandon our preconceived ideas about growing older.
+Usability has nothing to do with age, but everything to do with Your plan and purpose for all of us.
 And Your desire is that our spirits would keep growing stronger in You, day by day, until you call us home or come back again to receive us–whichever comes first.
 Though it’s painful, keep us pruned.
 But above all, keep us close and connected, drawing our nourishment from You and Your Word daily.
 We abandon our excuses because of physical limitations or past mistakes.
 We long to reach out to others with strong limbs of love, and to reach up to You in gratitude and praise.
 Keep us green, Lord!

 *You might also like this blog post along the same lines: Why God’s Promises Don’t Change When You Grow Old

 What does this Bible promise mean to you?
 Are you growing stronger as you grow older?